tairasoul/YADMB/README.md

 # debugging

-to enable logging of more debug-related information, create a file called enableDebugging (no extension) in dist/
+to enable logging of more debug-related information, create a file called enableDebugging (no extension) in the root directory

 # installers